ishirin777/windows-forms-app/README.md

-A windows-forms-app that performs some crud operations
+A windows forms app that performs some crud operations